odiszapc/stem/README.md

 With STEM each machine in cluster can store up to 100-200TB of data.

 In terms of CAP theorem STEM is AP (high availability and partition tolerance) system.

+STEM was inspired by Twitter Blobstore storage model

 #### Features
 - Linear scalability